rsna6ce/OLIXIE/README.md

 ![assembly](image/assembly.png)

 ## How to use
-1. turn on USB power
+1. Turn on USB power
 2. "OLIXIE" title is displayed
 3. "WIFI..." is displayed
     * OLIXIE automatically connects to the last connected SSID